edmondscommerce/doctrine-static-meta/README.md

 # Doctrine Static Meta
 ## By [Edmonds Commerce](https://www.edmondscommerce.co.uk)

+_note: these docs are still a work in progress_

 An implementation of Doctrine using the [PHP Static Meta Data driver](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/php-mapping.html#static-function) and no annotations.

 This library includes extensive traits and interfaces and also full code generation allowing you to set up a project quickly.